chef-boneyard/audit/README.md

 ### Configure node

 Once the cookbook is available in Chef Server, you need to add the `audit::default` recipe to the run-list of each node.
-The profiles are selected via the `node['audit']['profiles']` attribute.
+The profiles are selected using the `node['audit']['profiles']` attribute.
 A list of example configurations are documented in [Supported Configurations](docs/supported_configuration.md).
 Below are some other examples:

 ```ruby
 default['audit']['reporter'] = 'chef-server-compliance'